 26.03.202120:30KVS, BrusselKVS BOX

-To answer this question, KVS launches Between Lands, a joint project with six international partners from major European cities.
+To answer this question, KVS launches Between Lands, a joint project with five international partners from major European cities.
 Each theatre commissions one writer, and in each city workshops and discussions take place.
-At the end of the process, the six writers will each write a short piece about democracy, which will then be shown by all six theatres at exactly the same time, in a variety of forms and languages, directed by a local director based in each country.
+At the end of the process, the six writers will each write a short piece about democracy, which will then be shown by all six theatres, in a variety of forms and languages, directed by a local director based in each country.
 What it will be like will be a surprise – this is punk or pop-up theatre, propelled by the meeting of European writers, actors and directors.

 Read on to find out who the six writers will be.